gvwilson/thirdbit/talks/speaking.md

 ## Inclusivity

+- Please note that I will usually suggest you invite a speaker who isn't as privileged as I am instead of me.
+  I've had a lot of chances to express my opinions on stage;
+  I think other people, and other kinds of people, deserve that chance as well.

 ### No Support for Hate

 - I will not work with,
   or attend events sponsored by, any company that has been cited as an inspiration by a mass killer, or any company that provides hosting or other services for such companies.
-  (You would think this would be an easy bar to get over, but..)
 - You don't include speakers who publicly advocate racism, misogyny, or homophobia.
-  (Again, you'd think this would be a given...)
+- [Added Nov 2021]
+  I will not take part in events that do not offer participants a fully-remote option, as the COVID-19 lockdown showed that this is feasible and that it makes events much more accessible to people with physical disabilities and people from less affluent parts of the world.

 ### Strictly-enforced Code of Conduct

-- Your CoC must explicitly explain what abuse is with clear examples.
+- Your CoC must explicitly explain what constitutes abusive or unacceptable behavior.
-- You must have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints, because CoCs are only as good as their enforcement.
+- You must have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints.

 ### Representation